athoune/Presentations/03_fastcgi/index.md

 PHP-fpm was a Russian patch for php-cgi.

-It's now a PHP 5.4 core feature.
+It is now a PHP 5.4 core feature.

-IT'S STANDARD.
+IT IS STANDARD.

 !SLIDE